 - The building should be enclosed with all doors and windows in place. - Prior to delivery and install: All wet works (e.g. drywall taping, texture, painting, stucco etc.) should be complete and allowed to dry.
 The rooms should be at normal "lived-in" conditions with HVAC operational for at least one week prior to the installation when home is so equipped. - When installing in rooms over basements and garages, ensure they are dry and well ventilated. - Crawlspaces must be dry with a minimum 18" from the bottom of the floor joist to the ground, Crawl space earth (or thin concrete slab) should be covered 100 percent by a vapor retarder of black polyethylene (minimum 6 mil) or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D1745.
-Ventilation shall be per local building codes. - To avoid damages to the floor's finish, all construction activity should be completed before installing this floor. - All gutters should be in place and functioning properly.
+Ventilation shall be per local building codes. - Ensure that exterior doors and appliances have sufficient clearance to accommodate the new flooring. - Do not undercut metal door jambs before first confirming it doesn't violate local building and fire codes. - To avoid damages to the floor's finish, all construction activity should be completed before installing this floor. - · All gutters should be in place and functioning properly.
 Yard grading should be sloped to run water away from the home foundation. - The installer not the manufacturer or retailer is responsible for making sure that the site conditions are appropriate prior to installation of this floor.

-ACCLIMATION:
+ACCLIMATION: 48 Hours

 - Stack boxes no more than eight cartons high in areas to receive new flooring (remove plastic from outside of boxes if present).
 Ensure each layer is evenly supported to prevent distortion.
 Elevate stack using 2 x 4's as illustrated in Fig. 1 above.
-On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time should be anticipated and may be required.
+On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time may be required.
 Time is not the determining factor; moisture testing is required to confirm that product is acclimated.
 Use a meter that is species adjustable, E.g. Ligno-scanner SDM or mini-Ligno DX/C moisture meter.
-If using alternate meter check with manufacturer that meter can be used with the wood species that you are installing. - Check the moisture content of multiple planks.
-It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 4% of the subfloor. - Keep a permanent record of all readings.
+If using alternate meter check with check with the meter manufacturer that it can be used with the wood species that you are installing. - Check the moisture content of multiple planks.
+It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 4% of the subfloor, or if concrete, wood-based products in the home (e.g. Base Board or Door Jambs). - Keep a permanent record of all readings.